ResearchComputing/Documentation/docs/clusters/blanca/blanca.md

 ### Requesting GPUs in jobs

-Using GPUs in jobs requires one to use the General Resource ("Gres") functionality of Slurm to request the gpu(s).
-At a minimum, one would specify `#SBATCH --gres=gpu` in their job script to specify that they would like to use a single gpu of any type.
+Using GPUs in jobs requires one to use the General Resource ("Gres") functionality of Slurm to request the GPU(s).
+At a minimum, one would specify `#SBATCH --gres=gpu` in their job script to specify that they would like to use a single GPU of any type.
 One can also request multiple GPUs on nodes that have more than one, and a specific type of GPU (e.g., V100, A100) if desired.
 The available Blanca GPU resources and configurations can be viewed as follows on a login node with the `slurm/blanca` module loaded:

 ```bash
 $ sinfo --Format NodeList:30,Partition,Gres |grep gpu |grep -v "blanca "